catchshashank/optimal-stopping/README.md

 | **Validation set** | ~12.5% | Used during training to check progress and stop early if needed |
 | **Test set** | ~12.5% | Held back completely — used only at the very end to report final results |

 **Key detail — `stratify=all_outcomes`:** This ensures each group has the same *proportion* of sales vs. non-sales.
 Without this, one group could accidentally have mostly easy cases.
-This makes the experiment fair.
+This ensures the model trains proportionately on both "sale" and "no sale" outcomes.

 ---